 The report reveals the areas where bicyclists are most commonly hit by moving vehicles, as follows:

 Bicycle Accident Statistics

 In 2016, Maryland saw a total of 851 bicycle accidents.
 Thankfully, the majority of these accidents were non-fatal, but not without consequence.
-These included property damage and injury to the bicyclist.
+These include property damage and injury to the bicyclist.
 Sixteen of these accidents ended with a bicyclist fatality.
 Nationwide, accidents involving a car make up one-third of all bicycle accidents, with the majority of fatalities stemming from this type.